-We develop, manufacture and market medical devices, implants and biomaterials.
+We develop, manufacture and market medical devices, implants and biomaterials for the neurosurgical, orthopedic and soft tissue repair markets.
 Our operations consist of:

-- o Integra NeuroSciences, which is a leading provider of implants, devices, and monitors used in neurosurgery, neurotrauma, and related critical care; and - o Integra LifeSciences, which develops and manufactures a variety of medical products and devices, including products based on our proprietary tissue regeneration technology which are used to treat soft tissue and orthopedic conditions.
+- Integra NeuroSciences, which is a leading provider of implants, devices, and monitors used in neurosurgery, neurotrauma, and related critical care; and - Integra LifeSciences, which develops and manufactures a variety of medical products and devices, including products based on our proprietary tissue regeneration technology which are used to treat soft tissue and orthopedic conditions.

 Integra NeuroSciences sells primarily through a direct sales organization and Integra LifeSciences sells primarily through strategic alliances and distributors.
+Our strategic alliances include alliances with Ethicon, a division of Johnson &Johnson, the Genetics Institute Division of American Home Products Corporation and Medtronic Sofamor Danek.

-In 1999, we initiated a repositioning of our business to focus selectively on attractive niche markets.
-Implementation of this strategy included the purchase of the NeuroCare Group of companies in March 1999 and the execution of an agreement with Johnson & Johnson Medical, (now merged into Ethicon) that provides Ethicon with exclusive marketing and distribution rights to INTEGRA(R) Dermal Regeneration Template worldwide, excluding Japan.
-As a result of these transactions, we formed our Integra NeuroSciences segment and reorganized the remainder of our products into our Integra LifeSciences segment.
-The agreement with Ethicon allowed the Integra LifeSciences segment to focus on strategic collaborative initiatives.
+In 1999, we initiated a repositioning of our business to focus selectively on the neurosurgical, orthopedic and soft tissue repair markets.
+Implementation of this strategy included the purchase of the NeuroCare Group of companies in March 1999 and the execution of an agreement with Ethicon, that provides Ethicon with exclusive marketing and distribution rights to INTEGRA(R) Dermal Regeneration Template worldwide, excluding Japan.
+As a result of these transactions, we formed our Integra NeuroSciences division and reorganized the remainder of our products into our Integra LifeSciences division.
+The agreement with Ethicon allowed the Integra LifeSciences division to focus on strategic collaborative initiatives.
 The Integra LifeSciences segment now operates as a provider of innovative products and development activities through strategic alliances with marketing partners and distributors.
 As a result of these activities, our segment financial results for each of the years 2000, 1999 and 1998 and for the first three months of 2001 and 2000, may not be directly comparable.